Daughters of Bilitis: Change in direction

-The homophile movement was influenced by the successful activism of the civil rights movement (possibly partially because in 1964 Cleo Bonner, an African-American, was elected the DOB's national president) and higher-profile members of the DOB, such as Barbara Gittings, Del Martin and Phyllis Lyon, began to picket the White House, the State Department, and other federal buildings in 1965 and 1966 with members of the Mattachine Society.
+The homophile movement was also influenced by the gains of activism of the civil rights movement.
+(In 1964 Cleo Bonner, an African American, was elected as the DOB's national president.)
+Higher-profile members of the DOB, such as Barbara Gittings, Del Martin and Phyllis Lyon, began to picket the White House, the State Department, and other federal buildings in 1965 and 1966 with members of the Mattachine Society.
 Gittings, as editor of The Ladder, encouraged others to do the same, and their activism became controversial in the leadership of the DOB.
-Gittings also ran a regular column in The Ladder that she called "Living Propaganda" encouraging women to come out to their friends and family members.
-It often included contributions from Frank Kameny urging political action.
-Some readers responded positively to Kameny, who in a speech declared homosexuals as normal as heterosexuals; some were put off by the political tone, and some were angered by Kameny, as a man, suggesting to them what they should do.
-DOB leaders disliked Kameny and the decisions Gittings was making for the magazine, and she was let go as editor in 1966.
+Gittings also ran a regular column in The Ladder that she called "Living Propaganda", encouraging women to come out to their friends and family members.

+Frank Kameny frequently contributed, also urging political action.
+Some readers responded positively to Kameny, who in a speech declared homosexuals as normal as heterosexuals; some were put off by the political tone.
+Others were angered by Kameny, as a man, suggesting to them what they should do.
+DOB leaders disliked Kameny and disagreed with Gittings's decisions for the magazine, and she was let go as editor in 1966.